DOI-USGS/ds-pipelines-targets-2-course/responses/17-target-objects.md

   )
 )
 ```
 By adding this `dummy` object to our `command` argument for the `work_files` target, we can modify the dummy contents any time we want to force the update of `work_files`.
-Making a change to the text in the `dummy` argument allows us to easily record when we last manually refreshed the pipeline's view of what is downloaded from ScienceBase.
-You may see the use of these `dummy` arguments in spots where there is no other trigger that would cause a rebuild, such as pulling data from a remote webservice or website when targets has no way of knowing that new data are available on the same service URL.
+Updating the `dummy` argument to today's date allows us to simultaneously force the update and record when we last downloaded the data from ScienceBase.
+You may see the use of these `dummy` arguments in spots where there is no other trigger that would cause a rebuild, such as pulling data from a remote webservice or website when `targets` has no way of knowing that new data are available on the same service URL.

 ---